RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

     $ touch initials.py

-Open up that file in a text editor, and complete the following function:
+Open up that file in a text editor, such as Atom, and complete the following function:

 .. sourcecode:: python